jrs-coding-school/mysql-camp/2-connecting/index.md

 ## Connecting to the database server

-When you install MySQL you get a CLI called **mysql**.
-Use it to issues commands and queries.
+When you install MySQL you get a command line interface (CLI) called **mysql**.
+Use it to issue commands and queries.
 [See mysql](http://dev.mysql.com/doc/refman/5.7/en/mysql.html)

 To connect to the database server, you will usually need to provide a MySQL user name when you invoke mysql and, most likely, a password.
 You will also need to specify a host name: